-- Develop conflict of interest policies in accordance with applicable statutes - Evaluate and approve requests from new potential data providers regarding their participation in the Cradle-to-Career System - Establish and revise governance policies and procedures for the Cradle-to-Career System - Appoint members to the Data and Tools Advisory Board and Community Engagement Advisory Board - Provide input to the Office managing entity on the purpose and composition of ad hoc committees
+- Develop conflict of interest policies in accordance with applicable statutes - Evaluate and approve requests from new potential data providers regarding their participation in the Cradle-to-Career System - Establish and revise governance policies and procedures for the Cradle-to-Career System - Appoint members to the Data and Tools Advisory Board and Community Engagement Advisory Board - Provide input to the Office on the purpose and composition of ad hoc committees

-Recommending the types of information available through the Cradle-to-Career System The Governing Board would review recommendations for additional data as part of the strategic planning process.
-All recommendations for additional data would require a feasibility study conducted by the Officemanaging entity.
-The Officemanaging entity would work with the relevant data providers and experts to document data availability, reliability, and validity; legal requirements; startup and ongoing costs to the Officemanaging entity and to the data providers; potential approaches for collecting the information; and any political or other implications that would jeopardize the neutrality of the Officemanaging entity.
+Recommending the types of information available through the Cradle-to-Career System

+- Review recommendations for additional data.
+All recommendations for additional data will require a feasibility study conducted by the Office. - The Office will work with the relevant data providers and experts to document data availability, reliability, and validity; legal requirements; startup and ongoing costs to the Office and to the data providers; potential approaches for collecting the information; and any political or other implications that would jeopardize the neutrality of the Office.